-While climate change is a global issue, it requires local action.
+While climate change is a global issue, it requires action at every level, including local action.
 We believe that Spokane has much to gain by embracing the opportunities presented by this challenge.

-With this in mind, we are taking an approach to sustainability planning that balances the need to reduce greenhouse gas emissions with our commitment to create jobs and foster an equitable community.
+With this in mind, we are taking an approach to sustainability planning that balances the need to reduce greenhouse gas emissions with our commitment to create good jobs, a healthy environment and an equitable community.

-For example, in partnership with Avista, the Spokane Regional Transportation Council, and Urbanova, we have won a grant to install electric vehicle charging stations throughout Spokane County as part of a regionwide transportation electrification (TE) plan.
+For example, in partnership with Avista Utilities, the Spokane Regional Transportation Council, and Urbanova, we have won a \$2.5 million grant to install electric vehicle charging stations throughout Spokane County as part of a regionwide transportation electrification (TE) plan.
 The implementation of this regional TE plan will reduce emissions, cut transportation costs, create jobs, and bring more opportunities to historically underserved areas of our city.

-While our plan helps us become environmentally responsible, it will also help us become more resilient by preparing our community for impacts caused by changing weather patterns.
+While this Sustainability and Climate Action Plan helps our community become environmentally responsible, it will also help us become more resilient by preparing our community for impacts caused by changing weather patterns.
 It will help us incentivize the development of a local clean energy economy and secure the economic benefits of becoming a resilient city.
 With smart mitigation efforts, we'll be able to protect the economic and social benefits of our local tourism industry, beloved public events like Bloomsday, regional farming, the Spokane River, and our aquifer.

-We hope that this plan will contribute to what Spokane has been for over a hundred years - a hub of prosperous innovation, collaboration, and creativity - built through the efforts of community members with the vision and courage to shape their own future.
+We hope that this plan will contribute to what Spokane has been - a hub of prosperous innovation, collaboration, and creativity - built through the efforts of community members with the vision and courage to shape their own future.